atlas-bi/Hub/readme.md

 The publish takes place over SSH from a git server.
 It is possible to use an accesskey when publishing from fabric.

 Update username and hostname with your planned login.
+Commands require sudo. `sudo bash...`

 | Method | Command                                                                                                                           |